-Eligibility: A student with a departmental average of at least "B-" at the beginning of the junior or senior year may elect to pursue an internship course.

-The internship is completed in the following stages:
+Eligibility: A student with a cumulative major GPA of at least 2.70 at the beginning of the junior or senior year may elect to pursue an internship course.
+The internship is completed through the following stages:

-1. Program Discussion: Potential interns (junior or senior majors) are advised on the nature and purpose of an internship.
-The essential point they learn is that there is a significant difference between the theory they learn in the classroom and the practice they will encounter during their internship.

-2. Internship Contract Signed: The next stage is to have a meeting with the organization that has agreed to provide the internship.
-At this meeting, the nature of the internship is discussed, and the student, the off-campus supervisor, and the 470 course instructor all sign the form.
-At this meeting, special details of the internship are agreed upon in the format of a contract between the three parties.

-3. Visit to Place of Work: At the time of the contract signing, or at a time near to this meeting, the 470 course instructor visits the place of work where the student is going to intern and checks that the environment is suitable and that the nature of the work and the place of work go together.

-4. Contact Off-campus Supervisor: Contact is established between the off-campus supervisor and the 470 course instructor to ensure that if any problems arise during the internship, there is a clear understanding of the roles each party will play in making sure that the student has a quality learning experience.

-5. Bi-monthly Progress Reports from Intern: During the period of the internship, interns are expected to email the 470 course instructor bi-monthly to report on progress and activity.
-Students are expected to record their activities so that in the future they can review what activities occupied their time while they participated in the internship.

-6. Mid-term Assessment of the Intern: The midterm assessment of the intern is initially made based on the results of the bi-weekly progress reports.
-The off-campus supervisor will be consulted by the 470 course instructor before the midterm grade is posted.

-7. Intern's Final Report: At the end of an intern's period of work, the intern is required to present a Report of Activity.
+- Program Discussion: Potential interns (junior or senior majors) are advised on the nature and purpose of an internship.
+The essential point they learn is that there is a significant difference between the theory they learn in the classroom and the practice they will encounter during their internship. - Internship Contract Signed: The next stage is to have a meeting with the organization that has agreed to provide the internship.
+At this meeting, the nature of the internship is discussed, and the student, the off-campus supervisor, and the 470-course instructor all sign the form.
+At this meeting, special details of the internship are agreed upon in the format of a contract between the three parties. - Visit to Place of Work: At the time of the contract signing, or at a time near to this meeting, the 470 course instructor visits the place of work where the student is going to intern and checks that the environment is suitable and that the nature of the work and the place of work go together. - Contact Off-campus Supervisor: Contact is established between the off-campus supervisor and the 470 course instructor to ensure that if any problems arise during the internship, there is a clear understanding of the roles each party will play in making sure that the student has a quality learning experience. - Weekly Progress Reports from Intern: During the period of the internship, interns are expected to email the 470-course instructor bi-monthly to report on progress and activity.
+Students are expected to record their activities so that in the future they can review what activities occupied their time while they participated in the internship. - Continuous Assessment of the Intern: Interns will be required to fill a logbook.
+They should record their daily activities and have their on-site supervisor sign it at the end of every week.
+Also, the off-campus supervisor will be consulted by the 470-course instructor one week after the beginning of the internship to make sure that the student successfully started her/his activities. - Intern's Final Report: At the end of an intern's period of work, the intern is required to present a Report of Activity.
 This report is to record the activities that the student has completed.
 The program will provide a general template for the report.
 Students may add to the template.
-Once the report is submitted, it is reviewed by the 470 course instructor, and additions may be requested during an interview and discussion with the student.
+Once the report is submitted, it is reviewed by the 470-course instructor, and additions may be requested during an interview and discussion with the student.

-8. Final Presentation: The student gives a public presentation to the program/division about his/ her experience.
+Final Presentation: The student must give a public presentation to the College about his/her experience.
+This may be done on-site, if necessary.

-9. Final Assessment: The final assessment begins with a final assessment by the off-campus supervisor.
-This is submitted by the off-campus supervisor to the 470 course instructor.
-The 470 course instructor then confirms the off-campus supervisor assessment.
-After the student presents his/her findings, the 470 instructor submits the final grade of either Pass or No Pass.
+• Final Assessment: Students should obtain a certificate of completion/accomplishment from their off-campus supervisor at the end of their internship.
+The 470-course instructor then confirms the off-campus supervisor's assessment.
+After the student presents her/his findings and submits all the required deliverables, the 470 instructor submits the final grade of either Pass or No Pass.

-Grade Distribution

-Bi-weekly progress reports 30%

-• Work supervisor report
+Grade Distribution: Weekly progress reports 30% Work supervisor report 20% Final Report 30% Final Presentation 20%

-• Final report 40%

-Final presentation 20%